ritvikmath/jekyll-now/_posts/2016-7-23-SwipeBlackMarket.md

 One often cited problem with schools that use the swipe system for meals is that a swipe at one dining location will buy a completely different dining experience than a swipe at another dining location.
 For example, one swipe at the popular quick service restaurant Bruin Cafe will can buy a carton of Thrifty ice cream, which I can pick up for $2.50, at my local RiteAid.
 One swipe will also get me access to an all-you-can-eat dining hall such as De Neve, where I can indulge in college student (not so) guilty pleasure food such as pizza, burgers, fries, and as much ice cream as my heart desires, valued at $14.50 for non-meal-plan-carrying folk.

 Also, given the choice between paying UCLA Dining $14.50 for an all-you-can-eat experience and paying $5 to a freshman who grossly miscalculated how many swipes she would need this quarter, it is evident what students are choosing.
 We thus expect the high-value dining halls, Covel (CO), De Neve (DN), Bruin Plate (BP), and Feast (FE) to dominate the locations which swipe buyers frequent.
-The three quick service restaurants, Rendevous (RN), Cafe 1919 (19), and Bruin Cafe (BC) should make up a very small fraction of the swipe market.
+The three quick service restaurants, Rendezvous (RN), Cafe 1919 (19), and Bruin Cafe (BC) should make up a very small fraction of the swipe market.

 ### Demand for UCLA Restaurants